 Golden Rule 2: Keep cleaning tools clean and dry

 Dr C. Gerbera, professor of microbiology at the University of Arizona, told the BBC that a kitchen sponge is 200 000 times dirtier than a toilet seat, while a dishcloth is twenty thousand times dirtier.
 As with the previous rule failure to keep the equipment clean could run the risk of cross contaminating surfaces and spreading foodborne illnesses.
+Proper cleaning tool care is essential to avoid health risks.

 Solution: Be sure to disinfect sponges and dish cloths regularly.
 The easiest way is to soak sponges and rags regularly throughout the day in half a teaspoon of bleach in warm water and allow them to dry properly.
+This simple step ensures better hygiene in workplaces.

 Golden Rule 3: Schedule Kitchen Deep Clean